axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

 ------------------------------
 Portal provides the :guilabel:`Role Management` section in the :guilabel:`Admin Settings` area, where the user can manage roles.

-| To see the :guilabel:`Role Management` tab, the user has to have the :bdg-ref-warning:`🔑RoleManagement <RoleManagement>` permission.
+| To see the :guilabel:`Role Management` tab, the user has to have the permission :bdg-ref-warning:`🔑RoleManagement <RoleManagement>`.
 | To manage roles, the user also has to own these permissions:

   - :bdg-ref-warning:`🔑RoleCreate <RoleCreate>`: create a new dynamic role